bmann/bmcgarden/_notes/Van Hack Day June 2024.md

 * make a website directory and index.html as the source
 * realize that Surfer already installed on [[Commons Computer]] -> [localhost.dwebyvr.org](https://localhost.dwebyvr.org)

+Make an index.html file with ULs to have a public source for URLs
+* checked into repo
+* Manually published
+* File an issue to automate this via GitHub Actions

+Made spaghetti lunch to stretch sandwiches

+Made coffee for many people.

+David demo’d [[LoFi]] work he’s doing

+I went off to [[Daylight Computer]] meetup.
+It was in [[Anjan Katta]]’s parents backyard.

+Came back for end of day demos